Maryland State Subsidy Profile

 What Should Families Know About Applying for Subsidy?

 Families who wish to apply for adoption assistance after finalization may apply through the agency that handled the adoption.
-The family must provide documentation (such as medical, psychological, and/or educational records) that establish that the child’s special needs existed, but were not known, before the adoption and would have made the child eligible for adoption assistance.
+The family must provide documentation (such as medical, psychological, and/or educational records) that establishes that the child’s special needs existed, but were not known, before the adoption and would have made the child eligible for adoption assistance.
 If eligibility is established, the family and the director of the local department sign an agreement.
+For more information see:

 How Can a Family Adjust an Adoption Assistance Agreement?